Application forms and documents

 The Handbook on Quarrying can be purchased for $35 from the Resource Information Centre: phone +61 8 8463 3000

-The Board of Examiners for Mine Managers (Board) is made up of industry representatives and the Chief Inspector of Mines, Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) (previously with PIRSA) who presides as Chairperson.
+The Board of Examiners for Mine Managers (Board) is made up of industry representatives and the Chief Inspector of Mines, Department of State Development (DSD) who presides as Chairperson.

 The Board is responsible for all decisions in relation to an application; the Administrator of the Board is not involved in any decision making processes regarding applications.